 Refunds are defined as the portion of tuition, registration fees, program and service fees, and university housing charges due as a rebate when a student drops, withdraws or is expelled from the university.
 The refund amount during the refund period for students not receiving Title IV aid is based upon the state policy.
-Complete refund policy is available at http://www.etsu.edu/fa/fs/bursar/default.aspx
+Complete refund policy is available at

-Change of a Student's status may permit a refund Situations that may permit a refund Change from full-time to part-time student Change in part-time student's schedule which results in fewer class hours Dropping a course(s) Withdrawing from the institution Cancellation of a class by the institution Death of a student
+Change of a Student's status may permit a refund Situations that may permit a refund CI nange from full-time to part-time student nange in part-time student's schedule which results in fewer ass hours Dropping a course(s) Withdrawing from the institution Cancellation of a class by the institution Death of a student